 Good for: Girls who are better suited to a smaller, nurturing environment and a classroom free of boys.
 Academic standards here are fairly high, without being at all ‘pushy’ – the emphasis is very much on a rounded education.

 Not for: Clearly you’ll be opting for single-sex education here from Year 2 upwards, so if you don’t think that would suit your daughter, this is not the school for you.

 Dare to disagree?
-Check it out for yourself via the virtual open event, or book a one-to-one external tour of the school.
+Check it out for yourself.
+There are virtual open event son Fri 17 Sep and Fri 15 Oct, both starting at 10am.
+There’s also an open morning in school on Fri 1 Oct at 10.
+Or book a one-to-one tour of the school.
 Click here for dates and details.

 Coworth Flexlands, Chertsey Road, Chobham, GU24 8TE.
 Tel: 01276 855 707. coworthflexlands.co.uk